 Electroconvulsive Therapy Treatment

 Einstein’s electroconvulsive therapy program for patients in the Philadelphia area require several sessions (typically thee per week) to realize the full therapeutic benefit of treatment.
 Usually, a course of six to 12 treatments is required over two to four weeks.

 Our electroconvulsive therapy treatments most often begins with a hospital stay and continues after discharge until the recommended course is complete.
 Ongoing outpatient ECT treatment programs - once every one to two months - will prevent relapse.

-During the procedure, the following occurs:
+During an electroshock therapy treatment, the following occurs:

 Memory and learning difficulties typically return to normal in several weeks.
 Our doctors use the latest unilateral stimulation techniques, which treat one side of the brain, to reduce memory loss

 Our Philadelphia location offers ECT treatment through our Mental Health Department.
 Call our medical center at the number listed below, or request an appointment to begin the process of receiving the care you need.